CortexFoundation/tech-doc/cortex-remix.md

 ## Compilation

-The compilation module supports compilation and optimization of AI smart contracts. complied abi, bytecode, and other information can also be gathered here.
+The compilation module supports compilation and optimization of AI smart contracts.
+Complied abi, bytecode, and additional information are also displayed in this module.

 ## Deployment

-The contract deployment module can deploy the contract to the Cortex blockchain network with the support of Cortex Wallet, realizing on-chain AI model inference.
+The deployment module can help deploy AI smart contracts to the Cortex network with the support of Cortex Wallet, allowing for on-chain inference.

 ## Installation